darrylwest/aws-commons/README.md

     });

 	watcher.on('change', function(item, action) {
-    	// action is added or modified or removed log.info( item.key, ' was ', action );
+    	// action is added or modified or deleted log.info( item.key, ' was ', action );

 		// item = key, etag, size, and modified date/time